TimTr/TimTr/README.md

-### The ReadMe for Tim Triemstra
+### Tim Triemstra - Personal ReadMe file on GitHub.com

-Hello!
-I'm presently writing my latest 🐛.

 Just set this up, so appologies for the empty readme.